cloudposse-archives/load-testing/README.md

 ```

-We were loading the website with `41.106944` requests per second.
+We just loaded the website with `41.106944` requests per second.
 Let's increase the number of iterations to hit the home page with approximately 50 requests per second.

 ```sh